 - Tuesday, 16 June: Youth Day

 - Monday, 10 August: National Women’s Day holiday

 - Thursday, 24 September: Heritage Day

 - Saturday, 18 July: Nelson Mandela Day – events run throughout July

-There are no daylight saving time changes in South Africa; the clock remains the same throughout the year.
+There are no daylight saving time changes in South Africa; unlike other countries, the clock remains the same throughout the year.

 South African school holidays

 See our guide to school holidays in South Africa.